kennguyen01/kennguyen01.github.io/_posts/programming/2020/2020-09-29-jekyll-flashcards-generator.md

 In the beginning, I spent a good chunk of that time just playing video games.
 The news was saying how if everyone practices social distancing and wear masks, the pandemic would be under control in just a couple of months.
 It's been six months since then and the number has only been increasing.
 So now I try to use the time to work on a project that create flashcards using Jekyll and Github Pages.

+Here is the link to the project: [Jekyll Flashcards](https://raisingexceptions.com/jekyll-flashcards/)

 <!--more-->

 ## The Need for Flashcards